NightRizzler/Currency-Converter/docs/developer_documentation.md

 #### 5. Testing Framework and Coverage
 - **5.1.
 Testing Strategy Outline**
-  - The application currently does not have a testing framework.
-Future development should include unit tests for the `CurrencyConverterWrapper` class and the `main` function.
+  - The application currently has a testing framework located in the  `test_app.py ` file

 ---